JuliaManifolds/Manifolds.jl/docs/src/manifolds/group.md

 Order = [:constant, :type, :function]
 ```

-### Default Storage of Tangent Vectors
+### Default Representation of Tangent Vectors

-In most groups, the storage of a tangent vector
+In most groups, the representation of a tangent vector
  ``X`` at the point ``p ∈ \mathcal{G}`` is stored
  as a vector ``Y ∈ \mathfrak{g}``.
 This helps to compute the derivatives of the composition and inverse.

 To explain this, let us assume that *the group consists of matrices* (this is always possible).
-The storage of a tangent vector
+The representation of a tangent vector
  ``X`` at the point ``p ∈ \mathcal{G}`` is stored
  as the vector ``Y ∈ \mathfrak{g}`` given by
 ```math